TedHusted/awake/awake.md/awake.md

 Toby nods.

 “Did you find Brent’s phone among his other possessions?” asks Tate.
-“If the phone’s Motion and Fitness is enabled, it could help us fill in some blanks.”
+“If the phone’s Motion and Fitness is enabled, it could help us fill in some blanks.
+We have his headgear but without the phone, it’s useless.”

 “No. Brent slept with his phone.
-There was a stand by his bed, to make it easier to look up things up at night.
-He took his phone every place.
+He was a life logger.
+There was a stand by his bed, to make it easier to look up or record things up at night.
+He took his phone every place and recorded everything.
 It would have been in the car with him.”

 “Would you be open to consenting to a court order to allow us limited access to Brent’s cloud account?” asked Tate.
 “It would really help us.”